Pyro569/JInstall/README.md

 sudo apt-get install git-all
 git clone https://github.com/Pyro569/JInstall --recursive

-Now run the files through your preffered way of compiling and then enjoy.
+Now run the files through your prefered way of compiling and then enjoy.
 ## Compiling (Windows)
-To compile on windows, just download all the classes in a zip file then open them up in your preffered Java IDE (IntelliJ is recommended for compiling) and then build the project as you would normally.
+To compile on windows, just download all the classes in a zip file then open them up in your prefered Java IDE (IntelliJ is recommended for compiling) and then build the project as you would normally.
 ## Release
 You can download a standalone executable version of the program from the repository by downloading it from the releases tab.
 Be aware that a standalone executable is not my priority and is updated at a slower pace than the rest of the project.
 (If you would like the newest version, you can compile it yourself) Please also be aware that the download is quite large (300MB+) due to having to pack in the entire JRE.